Enabling Certificate-based Login

 As mentioned earlier, we can enable certificate-based login.
 But how can we disable password authentication and allow only certificate-based login?

-In CentOS, you can restrict login to certificate-based authentication by modifying the SSH service’s configuration file /etc/ssh/sshd_config
+In CentOS, you can restrict login to certificate-based authentication by modifying the SSH service’s configuration file /etc/ssh/sshd_config.
+Here are the steps to do this:

 -